ctwhome/ctw-engineering-templates/nuxt/Publish PWA to Play Store.md

 - The app shows in inside the browser window.. not nice

-## Publish into the Andoird Play Store
+## Publish into the Android Play Store

 > => [Page intrctions here](https://github.com/pwa-builder/CloudAPK/blob/master/Next-steps.md)